Manuel Flores (American politician): Campaigns for Higher Office

 On May 10, 2007, Flores officially announced his candidacy for Congressman Luis Gutierrez's seat for the Democratic nomination for Congress in Illinois' 4th Congressional District.
 On August 28, 2007, Flores withdrew from the race, due to Gutierrez's decision to seek re-election to the office.

 In September 2010, Flores circulated petitions to run for Mayor of Chicago in the 2011 election, but instead chose to endorse Gery Chico, the chairman of City Colleges of Chicago District No. 508.

 Illinois Commerce Commission

-On January 4, 2010, Flores was appointed by Illinois Governor Pat Quinn to be the chairman of the Illinois Commerce Commission, replacing Charles Box.
+On January 4, 2010, Flores was nominated by Illinois Governor Pat Quinn to be the chairman of the Illinois Commerce Commission, replacing Charles Box.
 After it became clear that Flores would likely not be confirmed by the Illinois Senate, Quinn chose to appoint former Rockford Mayor Doug Scott to the chairmanship and hired Flores to serve as director of banking in the Illinois Department of Financial and Professional Regulation.